GilsonLabUCSD/APR/APR_User_Manual.md

 umbrella sampling window in order to pull the ligand out.
 Both residue names and residue sequence numbers with the Amber mask style are acceptable (e.g. :MOL :5).
 Directly selecting atoms are currently not supported for this option.

-### R1 \<an Amber-mask style string for atom selection> ###
+### H1 \<an Amber-mask style string for atom selection> ###
 One of the three receptor atoms selected for imposing restraints.
 Examples are: :OCT@C1, :1@N2.

-R1, R2 and R3 (see below) should not lie in the same line, and they should locate at relatively rigid regions of the receptor in order to maintain robust restraints.
+H1, H2 and H3 (see below) should not lie in the same line, and they should locate at relatively rigid regions of the receptor in order to maintain robust restraints.

-### R2 \<an Amber-mask style string for atom selection> ###
+### H2 \<an Amber-mask style string for atom selection> ###
 One of the three receptor atoms selected for imposing receptor restraints.
-Also see R1.
+Also see H1.

-### R3 \<an Amber-mask style string for atom selection> ###
+### H3 \<an Amber-mask style string for atom selection> ###
 One of the three receptor atoms selected for imposing receptor restraints.
-Also see R1.
+Also see H1.

-### L1 \<an Amber-mask style string for atom selection> ###
+### G1 \<an Amber-mask style string for atom selection> ###
 One of the two ligand atoms selected for imposing ligand restraints.
-L1 is also the origin of the aligned structure in align_z.pdb.
-Given how the restraints are currently set up, L1 should locate between L2 (see below) and the dummy atoms.
-(For more detailed illustrations, see Figure S1 in Henriksen et al. http://pubs.acs.org/doi/suppl/10.1021/acs.jctc.5b00405.
+G1 is also the origin of the aligned structure in align_z.pdb.
+Given how the restraints are currently set up, G1 should locate between G2 (see below) and the dummy atoms.
+(For more detailed illustrations, see Figure S1 in Henriksen et al. http://pubs.acs.org/doi/suppl/10.1021/acs.jctc.5b00405.)
-Note that notations for atoms are different.)

-### L2 \<an Amber-mask style string for atom selection> ###
+### G2 \<an Amber-mask style string for atom selection> ###
 One of the two ligand atoms selected for imposing ligand restraints.

 ### eq_dt \<int> ###